OSCAR Radio

 OSCAR Radio is a school radio station established in Oundle School in Northamptonshire, England.
-It is one of the longest running school FM radio stations in the UK, and has broadcast on 87.7 MHz, 87.9 MHz & 96.3 MHz FM as well as via the internet during its term-time active periods.
-It makes use of the UK Restricted Service Licence to broadcast to the School and to the surrounding area for up to 8 weeks a year.
-It is notable as being the only station that is run entirely by the students, who are under the age of 18.
-The current managing director is Theo Turner.
+It is one of the longest running school FM radio stations in the UK, and used to broadcast on 87.7 MHz, 87.9 MHz & 96.3 MHz FM and now does so via the internet during its term-time active periods.
+It makes use of the UK Restricted Service Licence to broadcast worldwide via its website for up to 8 weeks a year.
+It is notable as being the only station that is run entirely by the students who are 18 and under.
+The current managing director is Oliver Morrow.